 The process of setting this up isn’t typically very easy, but if you follow this step-by-step guide, you’ll be up and running (or, I guess, you could say up and ranking) in no time!
 So, without further ado – let’s jump right in and take a look at how to set this up.

-Note: Google recommends that you use the Indexing API ONLY for JobPosting or BroadcastEvent embedded in VideoObject websites.
+Note: Google recommends using the Indexing API ONLY for JobPosting or BroadcastEvent embedded in VideoObject websites.
 During our tests, we found that it worked on any type of website with great results and created this plugin for testing.

 If you are not sure whether you want to be using this or not, please stop reading and don’t proceed further.
-Though Indexing API isn’t against Google AdSense Policy and Terms of Service, we do not recommend using it on money websites.
+Though Indexing API isn’t against Google AdSense Policy and Terms of Service, we do not recommend using it on money websites, as Google recommends.
 Please proceed at your own risk.

 We understand this is not for everyone 🙂